Delicious Hot Chocolate Spanish Style recipe to make during the cold season. Serve it with churros or other little

 Or maybe you want to join The Bossy Kitchen community group where you can share your creations made from this blog or from other sources.
 Everyone is welcome to join!

-For this recipe, you will need some good quality chocolate( look for some European dark chocolate or Mexican one)- I used this brand:
+For this recipe, you will need some good quality chocolate( look for some European dark chocolate or Mexican one)- I used this brand and also a very pretty mug (so you can sip your hot chocolate in style).

 - For 2 cups of Hot Chocolate: